 There is a large network of public trails on Gabriola, which GaLTT publicizes through its printed brochures and trail maps, and through the interactive map on this website.

-Maintaining trails—ways you can help
+MAINTAINING TRAILS—ways you can help

 You can also help maintain our public trails by using them responsibly, staying on the trail, and avoiding damage to surrounding areas.

+We also scavenge for boardwalk materials.
 Crews pulled nails and sawed boards from Don and Mary Butt's old sundeck.
 Randy says: "Don's deck has produced 216 three-foot boards, which would give us 108 feet of walkway."
-More of the Butts' decking had already been used earlier in the year for boardwalks in the Commons and in Sally Robinson's woods.
+More of the Butts' decking was used for boardwalks in the Commons and in Robinson Woods (between Cooper and Thompson).

-This picture shows GaLTT volunteers at work on the boardwalk that is part of the llicensed trail through Sally Robinson's Woods to Islands View Drive (between Cooper and Thompson).
+This picture shows GaLTT volunteers at work on the boardwalk that is part of the licensed trail through Robinson's Woods.
 Randy says they had to: "…haul in concrete blocks, stringer frames, and decking."
 They used portable electric drills to assemble the boardwalks.

 and/or not included on GaLTT's maps

-In answer to GaLTT's request to include the trails through Elder Cedar Nature Reserve (which is owned by the Islands Trust Fund, ITF) on our lovely new trail maps, Kate Emmings, who is an Ecosystem Protection Specialist for ITF said:
+In answer to GaLTT's request to include the trails through Elder Cedar Nature Reserve (which is owned by the Islands Trust Fund, ITF) on our trail maps, Kate Emmings, who is an Ecosystem Protection Specialist for ITF said:

 "Trust Fund Board…does not restrict public access in its Nature Reserves.
 We do, however, try not to advertise them so that the use is kept light.
 In the case of the Elder Cedar Nature Reserve, we also have some concerns about advertising trails that lead off the property onto Crown Lands."